hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 ## Loading Variables from Files

-You can set variable values by providing any number of [files ending in `.auto.tfvars`](/docs/language/values/variables.html#variable-files) to workspaces that use Terraform 0.10.0 or later.
+You can set [Terraform variable](/docs/cloud/workspaces/variables.html#terraform-variables) values by providing any number of [files ending in `.auto.tfvars`](/docs/language/values/variables.html#variable-files) to workspaces that use Terraform 0.10.0 or later.
 When you trigger a run, Terraform automatically loads and uses the variables defined in these files.
-You can only do this with files ending in `auto.tfvars`; Terraform Cloud does not recognize other types of `.tfvars` files.
 If any variable from the workspace has the same key as a variable in the file, the workspace variable overwrites variable from the file.

+You can only do this with files ending in `auto.tfvars`; Terraform Cloud does not automatically recognize other types of `.tfvars` files.
+You can only apply other types of `.tfvars` files [on the command line](#run-specific-variables) for each run.

 ~> **Note:** Terraform Cloud loads variables from files for each Terraform run, but does not automatically persist those variables to the Terraform Cloud workspace or display them in the **Variables** section of the workspace UI.